In 2022, Longwood University's tuition was $8,753 a year for in-state students and $21,690 a year for out-of-state students.

-International students at Longwood University can expect to pay around $20,250 per year, before any scholarships or financial aid.
+International students at Longwood University usually pay around $21,690 per year, before any scholarships or financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Longwood University is $13,744 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $9,714.
+Housing and campus dining at Longwood University costs $14,318 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the Longwood University's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can opt-in for a meal plan.
+The cost of board-only is $9,808.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Longwood University undergrads use financial aid to to cover the cost of tuition.
-In 2021, 2,310 of the 3,940 undergrads enrolled received financial aid.
-Longwood University meets 74 percent of the demonstrated financial need for undergraduates.
+The majority of Longwood University undergrads use financial aid to help pay for school.
+In 2022, 2,018 of the 3,486 undergrads enrolled received financial aid.
+Longwood University meets 74.5% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $11,263 a year.
-Around 67 percent of Longwood University undergrads take out student loans to cover any remaining costs.
-Longwood University graduates who have student loans graduate with an average of $30,133 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $13,738 a year.
+Around 69.67% of Longwood University undergrads take out student loans to cover any remaining costs.
+Longwood University graduates who have student loans graduate with an average of $33,273 of student loan debt.

 The average debt for each loan type varies.